 Students who intern with the Office of Emergency Management will be able to use the experience to build resumes and gain valuable networking options.
 There will be opportunities to engage in highly substantive and meaningful projects to gain in-depth knowledge of the field.

-The internship should be at least three (3) months in length so the student can gain enough experience in the emergency management field to benefit him/her in the workplace.
-To qualify for an internship program, please e-mail your resume and internship packet to the Office of Emergency Management to (firstname.lastname@example.org).
+The internship should be at least three months in length so that the student can gain enough experience in the emergency-management field to benefit him/her in the workplace.
+To qualify for an internship program, please e-mail your resume and internship packet to the Office of Emergency Management, Aaron Funk, email@example.com.

 The Adopt-A-Shelter Program is an opportunity for any non-profit, faith-based, or private organization to demonstrate community involvement and support for the County’s emergency shelters in a disaster.
 This program provides support for shelters and citizens in times of need.
 When you adopt a shelter, your agency’s name will be displayed on a sign and placed near the shelter to acknowledge your efforts.